-Jointed Model Skeleton (JMS) is text-based geometry file format used when importing levels and models into Halo's tag formats.
+Jointed Model Skeleton (JMS) is text-based intermediate geometry file format used when importing levels and other models into Halo's tag formats.
 The file contains information such as vertices, normals, material names, UV coordinates, and rigging.

 JMS serves as a common target from 3D editors.
 You can export JMS directly from Blender and 3ds Max using their respective community-made addons, or by first exporting to FBX and using Tool to convert to JMS.